-The Township of Ramara was established as an independent municipality on January 1, 1994 after the amalgamation of the former Townships of Rama and Mara.
-It assumed responsibility for all local planning functions including overall planning, zoning, consents, subdivisions, and site planning.
+The Township of Ramara was established as an independent municipality on January 1, 1994, after the amalgamation of the former Townships of Rama and Mara.
+It assumed responsibility for all local planning functions including overall planning, zoning, consents, subdivisions and site planning.
 The Township used the separate Official Plans of the two former Townships until 2003 when a new comprehensive Official Plan was approved.
-This new Plan was intended to conform and be consistent with both the provincial policy in place at the time, and the first County of Simcoe Official Plan, which had been approved in 1999.
+This new Plan was intended to conform and be consistent with both the provincial policy in place at the time and the first County of Simcoe Official Plan, which had been approved in 1999.

 According to Section 26 of the Planning Act, it is the responsibility of municipalities to revise their Official Plan ten years after it comes into effect as a new official plan; and then every five years thereafter, unless the plan has been replaced by another new official plan.
 When the County initiated the update to the County Official Plan in 2009, it was agreed that all 16 member municipalities within the County would await the completion of the County update prior to updating the lower-tier Official Plans.
-This would ensure that lower-tier planning policies would be consistent with the upper-tier policies of the County.
+This would ensure that lower-tier planning policies would conform with the upper-tier policies of the County.
 After the County Official Plan was approved by the Ontario Municipal Board, now referred to as the Ontario Land Tribunal in 2016, the Township of Ramara initiated the process for updating the 2003 Official Plan.

 In 2017, the Township initiated the Official Plan Update process with the preparation of background studies and community consultation.
-Since it had been 14 years since the Official Plan was updated, there was a significant amount of material and information that had to be integrated into the new Plan, including:
+As it had been 14 years since the Official Plan was updated, there was a significant amount of material and information that had to be integrated into the new Plan, including:

 - Provincial Planning Statement, 2024;

 - Simcoe County Land Budget, 2015;

-- Township of Ramara Corporate Strategic Plan, 2017; and
+- Township of Ramara Corporate Strategic Plan, 2023; and

 - Lake Simcoe Protection Plan, 2009.

 Aside from new planning-related documents, the new Official Plan also integrates public comments, First Nation consultation and changes to the Planning Act.
+Time delays occurred in the review of the Official Plan, partially due to changes to Provincial Policy between 2020-2023.
+The review and update to the Official Plan recommenced in 2023, with the Plan finalized in 2025.